andock/andock/docs/getting-started/docksal.md

 # 5 minutes setup instruction

 ## Preperation
+### Cloud installation
-The easiest way to test Andock is to create a cloud box any cloud like aws or digital ocean etc. with ubuntu 16.04 or 18.04 installed.
+The easiest way to test Andock is to create a cloud box on any cloud wich supports Ubuntu and docker.

-After that point an wildcard domain to this server.
+After that point an wildcard domain to your new server.

 Please check [system requirements](system-requirements.md) before setup the server.

+### Test on Vagrant
-If can also test <b>Andock</b> with vagrant (works on linux and macss):
+You can test <b>Andock</b> with vagrant (works on linux and macss):

 ```
  curl -sS https://raw.githubusercontent.com/andock/andock/master/tests/vagrant-test | sh
 ```
-This will not install vagrant or virtualbox.
-So please install this first.
+This will download and start a Vagrant file with ubuntu 18.04, and updates your /etc/hosts to point the Virtualserver.
+You need to install Vagrant and Virtualbox first.

 ## Let's start.
 ### Install the and enable the addon.